Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025: Results and Discussion

 \begin{itemize}

 \item Science (for the most part) is funded by the tax-paying general public.
-Despite this, authors are typically required to pay exorbitant amounts of money for publication, and more so for open-access publication.
+Despite this, authors are typically required to pay exorbitant amounts of money for publication (mostly online only), and more so for open-access publication.
 In addition, readers are also generally expected to pay a subscription cost to the journals, despite most of these readers also being the tax-paying general public.

 \item The above is exacerbated by the fact that the reviewers in peer-review journals are not paid - they do it purely as charity and out of a sense of responsibility to the community.
-One would think such \textbf{free labour} is something that would not exist in this day and age simultaneously with large APCs.
+One would think such free labour is something that would not exist in this day and age simultaneously with large APCs.
 The same authors who pay to publish must also review articles for free, and even pay to read other articles.

 \item Almost all primary journals are digital only - there are no hardcopy prints of the publications.
-It is hard to imagine how it is justified to charge thousands of USD for a single article.
-Especially when considering that current peer-review journals would not exist without the main ingredient: free reviewers.
+It is hard to imagine how it is justified to charge thousands of USD for a single article, especially when there are no cost breakdowns provided and a lack of transparency.
+This is very surprising considering that current peer-review journals would not exist without the main ingredient: free reviewers.

 \end{itemize}